securitykiss-com/rfw/README.rst

 rfw is intended for hosts with static IP addresses.
 It includes both servers and clients.
 For clients it is not as strong requirement as it seems since in typical rfw deployment the client is a data center collocated machine with static IP.
 If you really need to use REST client from various locations or from dynamic IP, you have a couple of options:

 -  If you have any server with static IP with SSH access use it as a gateway client to rfw.
 -  If you have dynamic IP from particular address pool assigned to your Internet Service Provider you may whitelist the entire address range.
--  You can connect through VPN with static IP.
+-  You can connect through VPN with static IP and whitelist that IP.

 **Q: Is it secure?**